-Networks that allow cells to robustly interpret morphogen signals have now time-based information is also utilised the signal is detected at a specific time to Bicoid.
+In order to address this problem, MBI researchers Anqi Huang and Christopher Amourda from the lab of Asst.
+Prof Timothy Saunders utilised a method known as optogenetics, to control Bicoid signalling in the developing fruit fly embryo.
+Optogenetics uses light activation to alter the configuration of lightsensitive proteins.
+The Saunders lab fused such a light-sensitive protein to Bicoid.
 When embryos expressing the light-sensitive Bicoid fusion were kept in the dark, Bicoid activity and development proceeded as normal.
 However, upon activation by blue light, the light-sensitive Bicoid fusion could no longer support transcription, effectively turning off the signalling pathways that depend on Bicoid input.
 Importantly, the concentration gradient of Bicoid itself was left untouched.